mauriciokugler/portable-format/README.md

 # C++ Portable Pixmap Format

 Yet another C++ implementation for [Portable Pixmap Format](https://en.wikipedia.org/wiki/Netpbm_format) image manipulation.
-This class provides simple methods for reading and writing ASCII Portable PixMap (P3) images, as well as exporting ASCII Portable GrayMap (P2) images.
+This class provides simple methods for reading and writing ASCII Portable PixMap (P3 *.ppm) images, as well as exporting ASCII Portable GrayMap (P2 *.pgm) images.

+This implementation is a simple alternative for creating working examples of other image processing algorithms.
+It should not be used with large images or when efficiency is critical.

 ## Usage